 Christmas and birthday cards disguised as official mail can probably be sent to home addresses in Italy quite safely using the boring brown envelope and printed label trick.
 Well, this works for me.

-December 2011 – The Christmas Mail to Italy Arrives Safe and Sound
+December 2011 – The Christmas Italian Post to Italy Arrives Safe and Sound

 My parents, who live in northern England, recently sent three Christmas parcels to Milan, where I live in northern Italy – with the technique of disguising the parcels shown here: using printed addresses and sending them to a business address.

 I’m please to be able to report that all three packages arrived in good time – around a week – and the contents had not been tampered with.

 Register and Insure the Item

 To add some icing to the postal cake, sending your item by recorded/registered post (and insuring it) also seems to help ensure (but does not guarantee) that whatever it is you are posting will arrive at its destination in Italy, or in the country outside Italy to which you are sending something.
 You may even be provided with a tracking number which can help if the package does not arrive at destination.

 Oh, and beware of writing just what is in the package on it to help those nice customs people – they should have X-ray machines anyway.
-Write something anonymous like ‘books’ or ‘gift’, or whatever else you can think of which will broadly describe the contents without giving too much away.
+Write something anonymous like ‘books’ or ‘gift’, or whatever else you can think of which will broadly describe the contents without giving too much away to the Italian post.

 The package containing the watch I mentioned at the beginning of this little how-to guide arrived at its destination – minus the watch, most probably because the sender wrote on the parcel just what it contained.
 Indeed, I know for a fact that the sender did indeed write ‘watch’ on the pack.
 To be quite honest, it is best to avoid sending anything of value to or from Italy by post – unless you won’t mind losing it.